muhibbudins/beliyuk/template/categories/sample/foo.md

 ---
+  layout: page
-  title : Getting Started
+  title : Foo page
-  description : This is Getting Started viewport : width=device-width, initial-scale=1.0
+  description : This is Foo page
 ---

 # This is a heading 1